mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 **Click OK and Restart**

+## WSL1 / WSL2

+The steps above outline the install process for WSL1.
+WSL2 is an upgrade to WSL1 in most regards, with the caveat of requiring a newer version of Windows to be installed

+WSL2 give you access to a full linux kernel, as opposed to the cut-down (but still very functional) version in WSL1, in addition to greater system call compatibility and general performance

+**WSL2 is supported on Windows 10 Version 1903 and higher**

+* Open an elevated (administrator) PowerShell window
+  * To do so, right click on the **Windows PowerShell** application and select *Run as administrator*
+* Next, paste the following code into your open, elevated PowerShell window:
+  * `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
+* Restart your machine to finish the install and update to WSL2
+* **On reboot, open PowerShell and run the following command to set WSL2 as the default version**
+  * `wsl --set-default-version 2`
 ## Installing a Linux Distribution

 **Enabling WSL is the first step, the second being to choose a Linux distribution to install from the Microsoft Store**